Digital-Tech-KKHS/game-design-team/documents/Kanban.md

 ## Backlog❄❄

-- [ ] Get a main menu
+- [ ] Add a door mechanic
-- [ ] Texture items
+- [ ] Add a flashlight mechanic
-- [ ] Add a quit button
+- [ ] Lower the jump height for development in the final game

+## Doing

 - [ ] Add an instruction scroll in the beginning level
-- [ ] Add background image in the main menu
-- [ ] A playable play button
-- [ ] Resolution switching in an options menu
-- [ ] Add a return button in the options menu
-- [ ] Add a win condition
-- [ ] Add gems and collectables
-- [ ] Set the time to night
-- [ ] Add a losing condition

-## Doing

-- [ ] Create the stands and platforms for the gems
-- [ ] Create gem objects

 ## Testing \ Trialing